-Parkinson’s Disease affects around 127,000 people in the UK, with one person being diagnosed every hour.
-The progressive neurological disorder often affects those over the age of 50 but younger people can also be diagnosed.
+Parkinson’s Disease affects around 145,000 people in the UK, with around one person being diagnosed every hour.
+The disorder often affects those over the age of 50 but younger people can also be diagnosed, so it’s good to know the signs and ways you can help.

 As with any illness, there are some lifestyle changes to be made which can ease the symptoms and side effects.
 Take a look at some of the necessary dietary changes for those diagnosed with Parkinson’s.